 Aflac (AFL) Short-term Investments (2018 - 2022)

-Aflac (AFL) has disclosed Short-term Investments for 7 consecutive years, with $1.1 billion as the latest value for Q3 2022.
+Aflac has reported Short-term Investments over the past 7 years, most recently at $1.1 billion for Q3 2022.

 - Business Quant data shows Short-term Investments for AFL at $1.1 billion in Q3 2022, $1.1 billion in Q2 2022, and $1.4 billion in Q1 2022.